Anisotropic cosmological solutions to the $Y(R)F^2$ gravity: Conclusions

-We have investigated consistently the early inflation, the late-time acceleration and the anisotropy of the universe for the non-minimally coupled gravitation theory with electromagnetic fields.
-After casting our model by a lagrangian 4-form we obtained the variational field equations.
-Then we found a class of solution under the assumption of a spatially flat anisotropic spacetime and a large-scale magnetic field which is generated due to the breaking of the conformal invariance of the electromagnetic field through its non-minimal gravitational coupling.
+We have investigated anisotropic cosmological solutions of the non-minimally coupled gravity in $Y(R)F^2$ form.
+After casting our model by a Lagrangian 4-form we have obtained the variational field equations.
+Then we found solutions with only electric or magnetic fields under the assumption of a spatially flat anisotropic space-time.
+We note that the anisotropy parameter approaches to zero at late-times and $ \lim\limits_{t \to \infty} \frac{a(t)}{b(t)} = 1 $.
+Therefore the universe becomes homogeneous and isotropic at late-times.
+We also found that the model has a singularity at $t=0$, since $ H\rightarrow \infty$, $\rho \rightarrow \infty $, $b\rightarrow0$ and $v \rightarrow 0 $, as $t\rightarrow 0$, for all $\alpha$ when $k>\frac{2}{3}$.